wstaffordp/prng-a-64/README.md

 It passes `stdin8` PractRand tests up to 4KB.

-The RXS M XS variants of PCG8 pass `stdin8` PractRand tests up to a range of 1KB to 2KB.
+RXS M XS variants of PCG8 pass `stdin8` PractRand tests up to a range of 1KB to 2KB.
 Furthermore, they generate predictable output with 1 cycle that has 1 of each number from a range of 2⁸ numbers.

 Xorshift8 passes `stdin8` PractRand tests up to 1KB.
 Furthermore, it doesn't generate `0` and generates predictable output with 1 cycle that has 1 of each number from a range of (2⁸ - 1) numbers.

 Detailed benchmark results are coming soon.

-I welcome [submissions](https://github.com/wstaffordp/flurryburst/issues) of algorithms in each class that challenge the aforementioned claims.
+In conclusion, FlurryBurst8 provides enhanced distribution, period, security, speed and statistical test results as an ideal alternative to RXS M XS variants of PCG8 and Xorshift8.

+---

 16-bit, 32-bit and 64-bit variants are coming soon.

-In conclusion, FlurryBurst provides enhanced distribution, period, security, speed and statistical test results as an ideal alternative to many PCG and Xorshift variants.